abapify/json/README.md

 - Suppress initital components ( feature of identity transformation )
 - Allowing to use own conversion rules

+### Performance benchmark

+You can find more details and data in [JSON benchmark](https://github.com/abapify/json-benchmark) project where we analyse different libs, their features and compare performance.
+Feel free to contribute!

 ## ZCL_JSON

 ### Render JSON